Japan: Shiokawa Matsuri,

 in the evening starting to take shape

-The evening ended with a huge one hour fireworks.
+The evening ended with a

 My film got stuck, so no photos, sorry.